rei/rei-cedar-docs/docs/foundation/typography/README.md

 <template slot="Overview">
 <cdr-doc-table-of-contents-shell>

-Typography design tokens store the fundamental decisions of Cedar’s visual language:
+Typography design tokens represent the fundamental decisions of Cedar’s visual language:
-- Stores font specifications using variable names, not hard-coded values such as pixel values for font size
+- Stores font specifications using variable names, not hard-coded values such as font family name or pixel values for font size
-- Allows us to maintain a scalable, adjustable, and consistent visual system
-- Delivers updates to the brand identity with minimal impact to the code
 - Specifies a hierarchical and semantically defined system

 <br/>